-Over the past years, we have implemented adjustments to our recruitment and retention processes in an effort to impact our percentage of experienced teachers at our schools with the highest percentage of low-income students, including the review of temporary and probationary contracts and the teacher transfer process districtwide.
-We now provide credit for all years of service for teachers entering our school district.
-Additionally, we have added in hiring incentives for hard to fill positions and credentials.
-For instance, a \$15,000 hiring incentive for special education teachers with an Ed Specialist credential and a \$5,000 yearly retention incentive.
-This will continue into the 2024-25 school year.
+Over the past several years, we have refined our recruitment and retention practices to increase the number of experienced teachers at schools serving the highest percentages of low-income students.
+These efforts have included a district-wide review of temporary and probationary contracts and adjustments to the teacher transfer process to support more equitable staffing.
+We also offer up to ten years of prior service credit to educators joining our district, making La Mesa-Spring Valley a more attractive option for experienced teachers.
+Additionally, we have implemented targeted hiring incentives for hard-to-fill positions, such as a \$15,000 hiring bonus for teachers with an Education Specialist (Special Education) credential and a \$5,000 annual retention stipend.
+These strategies will continue into the 2025-26 school year.